Organizational Voice

 We're a movement of voters, volunteers, and small donors.
 We fund ourselves so that we can build an independent movement.

-Don't: Focus excessively on a few individual contributors.
-Avoid things that make us seem like a big corporate nonprofit from outside the state (we’re not).
+Don't: Focus excessively on a few individual contributors, or use messaging that makes us seem like a big, corporate nonprofit rather than a local and people-powered movement.

 Professional